9 Lessons I learned from publishing a book (one year later)

 - In my first printing of the hardcover, the dust jacket cover was misaligned.
 It took 1–2 weeks of tweaking between the designer, printing company, and myself to get it fixed.

 - The title on the binding did not print out correctly.
 I had to get that adjusted but it was after all the files were locked, so it was difficult.

 - The ISBN number was mixed up between the 3 formats.
 Each format needs a different ISBN number and the softcover ISBN was inadvertently used in the hardcover.
 Fixing this was a back-and-forth process that was never-ending.

-8. Marketing the book is the big task that comes after it is published
+9. Marketing the book is the big task that comes after it is published

 Unless you are famous, the book doesn’t get onto shelves by itself.
 If you want it to be in a bookstore, you have to ask.
 Many bookstores will want to see the book first.
 Some will say no. But more stores than you think will accept your book.
 I was lucky.
 Nearly every bookstore said they would take the book.
-There was only one bookstore that said they could not put my book on their shelves.
+There was only one bookstore that said they could not put my book on their shelves due to some location criteria.
 I didn’t fret over that.

-I will venture into Harvard Bookstore again, as I did one year ago.
+I will venture into Harvard Bookstore again as I did one year ago.
 With wide-eyed anticipation, I’ll still take photos of the book on the shelf, at every angle and stare in disbelief.

 The first bookstore that is willing to take a chance on you is the one you will always remember.
 For me, Harvard Bookstore will always have a special place in my heart as the first to proudly display the history book, Hotel 9/11 to remember survivors of Three World Trade Center.
-Harvard will again display it in their window for passerbys.
-This year, Please come by and pick up a copy.
+Harvard will again display it in their window for passersby.
+Please come by and pick up a copy.
 All proceeds go to charity to help 9/11 survivors.